emecell/training/frontend/Front End 250 - Mobile.md

 > Modern browser support for CSS3 is very good.
 Android & iOS smartphones, Firefox, Chrome, Safari, and Internet Explorer versions *greater than 9* support Media Queries.
 However, it's important to note early on that **Internet Explorer 8 has no support for CSS3, including CSS3 Media Queries**.
 Keep this in mind, as there are some implications that might affect you -- and some workarounds that might help out.

 Once you're writing media queries, it helps to have some rules for when to apply certain changes.
 The point at which a stylesheet switches from one media query to another is commonly referred to as a **breakpoint**.
 Generally a site will have two or three **major breakpoints** that trigger global layout changes.
-It's also common to see several **minor breakpoints**, which are used to fine-tune widgets, section layouts, or typography.
-Use your judgement and work with designers and front-end developers to find the right solution if you're finding it difficult to make existing breakpoints work for a project.
+It's also common to see several **minor breakpoints** that fine-tune widgets, layouts, or typography.
+Use your judgement!
+Work with designers and front-end developers to find the right solution if existing breakpoints don't seem to work for a project.

 TODO